 ls

-You should see a file like 01-network-manager-all.yaml
+You should see a configuration file like 01-network-manager-all.yaml

 .